mpgiii/mpgiii/README.md

 ## Want to reach me?
 You can reach me at my email: 3@georgariou.com

 I am open to answering any questions about code I've contributed, my current career, my past education, and anything else!
+I would love to assist however possible on your school or side projects.

 <!---
 mpgiii/mpgiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.